-"Equity Securities" means (a) the ordinary shares of the Issuer and (b) any other class of the Issuer's share capital or other securities of the Issuer ranking junior to the Parity Securities.

-"Equity Securities Payment" means any declaration or payment of a dividend on any Equity Securities (other than, for the avoidance of doubt, (x) a dividend or other distribution on the ordinary shares of the Issuer consisting solely of newly-issued ordinary shares, or (y) any redemption, purchase or acquisition of Equity Securities by any means).

-"Euroclear" has the meaning set forth in Condition 2.

-"Euroclear France" has the meaning set forth in Condition 2.

-"Euro-zone" means the region comprised of member states of the European Union which have adopted the Euro as their national currency in accordance with the Treaty establishing the European Community, as amended.

-"First Call Date" means June 6, 2012.

-"Fiscal Agency Agreement" has the meaning set forth in the preamble to these Conditions.

-"Fiscal Agent" has the meaning set forth in the preamble to these Conditions.
+- "Equity Securities" means (a) the ordinary shares of the Issuer and (b) any other class of the Issuer's share capital or other securities of the Issuer ranking junior to the Parity Securities. - Equity Securities Payment" means any declaration or payment of a dividend on any Equity Securities (other than, for the avoidance of doubt, (x) a dividend or other distribution on the ordinary shares of the Issuer consisting solely of newly-issued ordinary shares, or (y) any redemption, purchase or acquisition of Equity Securities by any means). - "Euroclear" has the meaning set forth in Condition 2. - "Euroclear France" has the meaning set forth in Condition 2. - "Euro-zone" means the region comprised of member states of the European Union which have adopted the Euro as their national currency in accordance with the Treaty establishing the European Community, as amended. - "First Call Date" means April 13, 2017. - "Fiscal Agency Agreement" has the meaning set forth in the preamble to these Conditions. - "Fiscal Agent" has the meaning set forth in the preamble to these Conditions. - "Fixed Rate Interest Amount" has the meaning set forth in Condition 4. - "Fixed Rate Interest Payment Date" has the meaning set forth in Condition 4. - "Fixed Rate Interest Period" means the period beginning on (and including) the Issue Date and ending on (but excluding) the first Fixed Rate Interest Payment Date, and each successive period beginning on (and including) a Fixed Rate Interest Payment Date and ending on (but excluding) the next succeeding Fixed Rate Interest Payment Date.